 \subsection{Account-based Cryptocurrencies}

-Many cryptocurrencies use an account-based model, e.g., Ethereum~\cite{wood2014ethereum}.
+Numerous cryptocurrencies use an account-based model, e.g., the most popular being Ethereum~\cite{wood2014ethereum}.
 In this model, each transaction moves value between a source and a destination account.
-Accounts can be smart contracts or externally owned accounts (EOA), i.e., when there is a key pair controlling the account.
+Accounts can be smart contracts or externally owned accounts (EOA), i.e., when a key pair controls the account.
 We represent both EOAs and smart contracts by nodes in the transaction graph.
-For every transaction, we add an edge between the source and the destination with weight equal to the corresponding transacted amount, again ignoring transaction fees.
+For every transaction, we add an edge between the source and the destination with a weight equal to the corresponding transacted amount, again \emph{ignoring transaction fees}.
 Transforming the transaction graph to an absorbing Markov chain is done as in Section~\ref{sec:tx_graph_to_markov_chain}.

 Multi-edges between nodes are possible in account-based systems.
 We handle these by merging all $u\rightarrow v$ transactions into a single $(u,v)$ edge, with the weight being the sum of the transferred amounts.
-Note, however, that this representation still allows for opposite edges, i.e., $(u,v)$ and $(v,u)$, to exist at the same time.
+Note, however, that this representation still allows for opposite edges, i.e., $(u,v)$ and $(v,u)$, to exist simultaneously.